-This year, my real estate license celebrates its 30th birthday.
+This year, my real estate license celebrates its 33rd birthday.
 And it's been a wonderful ride.

 My background?
 I graduated from Hunter College in New York with a double major in Flute and Political Science, and studied flute with Julius Baker, Harold Bennett and Jean-Pierre Rampal.
-My love is Baroque chamber music, and I've played with several local groups, including the Washington Bach Consort.
+My love is Baroque chamber music, and I've played with several local professional groups, including the Washington Bach Consort.

-Before going into real estate, I was the Associate Director of Ralph Nader's Aviation Consumer Action Project and then work as a senior staffer at the old Civil Aeronatics Board, working on the regulations covering airline overbooking, lost luggage and transportation for disapbled people.
+Before going into real estate, I was the Associate Director of Ralph Nader's Aviation Consumer Action Project and then served as a senior staffer at the old Civil Aeronatics Board, working on the regulations covering airline overbooking, lost luggage and transportation for disapbled people.
 And most of these rules survived airline deregulation - they were useful enough to remain on the books.

 I live in the District of Columbia in This Old House near Rock Creek Park.
-My housemate it an energetic dog - Willie the Labradoodle.
+My housemate is an energetic dog - Willie the Labradoodle.
 It seems like some part of my house has been under renovation since I bought the place.
-I am active in the Crestwood Neighborhood Association.
+I am the Secretary of the Crestwood Citizens'Association.